Sant'Anselmo all'Aventino: Church of Sant'Anselmo

 There have been four pipe organs in the church since its founding.
 The first organ (built by William Trice in 1891) was installed in 1896.
 It would later be moved to the present location in the Chapel of St. Lawrence located in the Basilica of Saint Paul Outside the Walls.
 The second organ (built by Klais Orgelbau of Bonn) had been installed in 1911 in the left side aisle.
 It would later be moved to the present location in the Basilica of Regina degli Apostoli alla Montagnola.
 In 1952 the third organ (built by Emanuel Kemper of Lübeck) was installed in the central apse when the altar was moved under the arch.
 In 1966 a further renovation moved the organ from the apse and replaced it with a Celebrant's chair and an area for the concelebrants.
 This third organ would later be moved to the present location in the Church of San Martino in Campo (Perugia).
 The present organ by Österreichische Orgelbau was installed in 1967 and renovated by Ditta Mascioni in 1999.
 It is located on the eastern wall transept above the monastic choir.

 The church serves as a place of worship for the Benedictine residential college community and the students of the Athenaeum.
 It is also known, especially to the Romans, for the performances of Gregorian chant offered by the monks during the Sunday liturgical celebrations of Vespers.
 Since 1962, the church has also been the starting point of the penitential procession presided over by the Pope on Ash Wednesday, and which ends at the basilica of Santa Sabina where the first stationary mass of Lent is celebrated.
 The church is named in honor of the Benedictine monk Saint Anselm of Canterbury.
-The present Rector of church is Rev. Doroteo Toić, O.S.B..
+The present Rector of the church is Sebastiano Edawazhickal Paul.